JamoBox/Stringy/README.md

 A simple text manipulator written in Perl.

-*This is very experimental and is currently incomplete.*
+*This is very experimental and is currently incomplete and VERY MESSY.*